A member of the OPCC is attending a regional event focusing on commissioning effective restorative justice services today.

 - Establish peer-to-peer knowledge sharing networks to further the delivery of high quality restorative justice.

-Emily said: “Restorative justice is about giving victims the chance to be heard, to get answers and to get a sense of closure.
+The Deputy PCC said: “Restorative justice is about giving victims the chance to be heard, to get answers and to get a sense of closure.
 Giving victims the chance to come face-to-face with those who have committed crimes against them can help them to find a really positive way forward.

 "I'm pleased to be attending this event hosted by the Restorative Justice Council aimed at increasing awareness of the importance of RJ, sharing best practice and examining how we can work together to deliver the best possible service for victims of crimes in our areas."